frankq1024/frankq1024.github.io/index.md

 # More than coding

-I've always been passionate about learning new knowledge, whether it's in the realm of science and engineering or in humanities and the arts.
-I especially like J-pop, font design, graphic design, animation, game as art, and different beverages.
+I've always been passionate about learning new knowledge from science and engineering to humanities and arts, and different cultures all around the world.
+I especially like music (.g.
+J-pop, symphony), graphic design (e.g. poster, font), animation, game as art, and different beverages (e.g. soda, cocktail).

-Here is a simple work written in Processing.
+Here is a simple work written in Processing many years ago.

 <div class="invisible-space" style="height: 15vh"></div>